Article

 Scripture References

-Giovanna Bovero is the Coordinating Editor for Passion Equip.
+Giovanna Bovero is the Editorial Manager of Passion Equip.
 She graduated from the University of Central Florida and has a bachelor's degree in Communications.
 Giovanna has served at Passion City Church since 2019 and faithfully leads a young adult family group on Tuesday nights.
 She loves reading books, spending time with friends, and discovering new coffee shops.
+View more from the Contributor.